tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 ### Upgrading peer

-A [connected peer](#connected-peer) which should be evicted to given room to a higher-ranked peer the router is dialing to.
+A [connected peer](#connected-peer) which should be evicted to give room to a higher-ranked peer the router is dialing to.

 The `Upgrading` sub-state is part of the procedure to [upgrade connection slots](#slots-upgrade).
-When a connection with the higher-ranker peer that should take the connection slot from this peer is [established](#dialed-transition), the [eviction](#evict-peer) of this peer is scheduled.
+When a connection with the higher-ranked peer that should take the connection slot from this peer is [established](#dialed-transition), the [eviction](#evict-peer) of this peer is scheduled.